cake-build/rfcs/README.md

     consensus amongst all participants in the RFC thread (which is usually impossible).
-However, the argument supporting the disposition on the RFC needs to have already been clearly articulated, and there should not be a strong consensus *against* that position outside of the maintenance team. maintenance team members use their best judgment in taking this step, and the FCP itself ensures there is ample time and notification for stakeholders to push back if it is made prematurely.
+However, the argument supporting the disposition on the RFC needs to have already been clearly articulated, and there should not be a strong consensus *against* that position outside of the maintenance team.
+Maintenance team members use their best judgment in taking this step, and the FCP itself ensures there is ample time and notification for stakeholders to push back if it is made prematurely.
     - Before actually entering FCP, *all* members of the maintenance team must sign off; this is often the point at which many maintenance team members first review the RFC in full depth.
   - In most cases, the FCP period is quiet, and the RFC is either merged or closed.
 However, sometimes substantial new arguments or ideas are raised,